 We hope you’ll join us for coffee hour.
-It’s hosted by volunteers in the Parish Hall on the lower level, and it’s a wonderful way to get to know us!
+It’s hosted by volunteers in the Parish Hall on the lower level (the “undercroft”), and it’s a wonderful way to get to know us!

 How do I get to the lower level?

 We have both stairs and an elevator.
-One of our greeters or ushers would love to assist you.
+One of our greeters or ushers would love to show you where they are.

 What other church services are hosted at Holy Trinity Episcopal Church?

 1 p.m. – Soldiers of Christ Apostolic Church (an independent charismatic congregation)